Giovanni Battista Somis

+A set of twelve sonatas for cello and figured bass was published by LeClerc of Paris around 1740, as well.

 He formed a style more brilliant and more emotional, and caused a decided step forward in the art of violin playing.
 He was the teacher of Jean-Marie Leclair, Felice Giardini, Louis-Gabriel Guillemain, and Chabran, as well as Gaetano Pugnani, and he forms a connecting link between the classical schools of Italy and France.
 He died in Turin.